nimblecrm/api-docs/docs/responses.rst

         'owner_id': '5049f696a694620a0700001c'
     }]

-Let's see keys of this dictionary in details.
+Here is a description of the response in detail:

 **updated**
     Timestamp of contact's last update time